Loading figure…

 “We tried Trump tax plan in 2000s: it caused Great Recession.
 (Oct 2016)”

-Tim Kaine advocates for more federal funding for public schools and opposes efforts to divert public funding to private schools.
-He supports educational standards and believes in investing in education from preschool through career skills.
+Kaine advocates for more federal funding for public schools and supports educational reforms that prioritize equitable access to quality education.
+He has opposed efforts to divert public funding to private schools.

-Tim Kaine advocates for more federal funding for public schools and opposes efforts to divert public funding to private schools.
-He supports educational standards and believes in investing in education from preschool through career skills.
+Kaine advocates for more federal funding for public schools and supports educational reforms that prioritize equitable access to quality education.
+He has opposed efforts to divert public funding to private schools.

-Kaine supports expanding ballot access and has advocated for measures to improve voting rights, including opposing voter ID laws and promoting early voting.
+Kaine supports expanding ballot access and has advocated for measures to protect voting rights, including opposing voter ID laws and promoting early voting.
+He emphasizes the need to combat voter suppression and ensure fair access to the electoral process.

-Kaine supports expanding ballot access and has advocated for measures to improve voting rights, including opposing voter ID laws and promoting early voting.
+Kaine supports expanding ballot access and has advocated for measures to protect voting rights, including opposing voter ID laws and promoting early voting.
+He emphasizes the need to combat voter suppression and ensure fair access to the electoral process.

 Kaine supports reducing criminal penalties for drug offenses and has expressed concerns about systemic racial inequities in the criminal justice system.
 He has advocated for smart sentencing and reducing incarceration rates for non-violent offenders.